-We pay for our monthly Jamworks Pro subscriptions which provide us with a sense of structure to our revision, reduce our stress levels in lectures and also speed the entire process up.
+We pay for our monthly Jamworks Pro subscriptions which provide us with a sense of structure to our revision, reduce our stress levels in lectures, easy-to-use revision quizzes and also speed the entire process up.
 So much so that we actually have time to cook our own meals instead of wasting that money ordering food in between studying and sleeping.
 It’s a money saving tip for students in itself!

 Additional Money Saving Tips for students